retypeapp/retype/templating/page-properties.md

 `page.filePath` | The file system path to the source file `page.icon` | The page icon
 `page.label` | The navigation label
-`page.lastUpdated` | The most recent update date `page.layout` | The page layout type
+`page.md` | The full URL of the generated sanitized Markdown file `page.lastUpdated` | The most recent update date `page.layout` | The page layout type
 `page.order` | The navigation order value